JakkrapartXD/POS_Clinic_Management/frontend/FAVICON_SETUP.md

 ## 📝 Notes

-- The current PNG files are placeholder images.
-For production, consider using a tool like `sharp` or `imagemagick` to generate high-quality PNG files from the SVG source.
+- All PNG files are now high-quality images generated from the SVG source using Sharp.
 - The SVG favicon supports both light and dark themes through CSS media queries.
 - All favicon files are optimized for web delivery and follow modern web standards.
+- The Sharp-based generation ensures consistent quality across all favicon sizes.

 ## 🛠️ Customization

 To customize the favicon:

-1. Edit the SVG content in `/scripts/generate-favicons.js`
+1. Edit the SVG content in `/scripts/generate-favicons-sharp.js`
 2. Run `npm run generate-favicons` to regenerate all files
 3. Update the theme colors in `layout.tsx` if needed
 4. Modify the web app manifest for PWA customization